robertobatts/aws-certification-notes/notes/20-monitoring-and-audit.md

 - Up to 10 dimensions per metric
 - Metrics have timestamps
 - Can create dashboards of metrics

+#### Metric Streams
+- Continually stream CloudWatch metrics to a destination of your choice with near-real time delivery and low latency, you can send them to:
+	- Amazon Kinesis Data Firehose
+	- 3rd party service provider, e.g. Datadog, Dynatrace, New Relic, Splunk ...
+- Option to filter metrics to only stream a subset of them

 #### EC2 Detailed monitoring
 - EC2 instance metrics have metrics every 5 minutes